112 (Shark) Squadron

 Fred Heath (Type 87) has provided a short history of 112 and a collection of his personal recollections.
 Please use the buttons above to view.

-Fred's short resume of 112 and 25 years active service:
+Fred's short resume of 112's 25 years of active service:

 "In 1972 112 Squadron were on parade to mark 25 years continuous service and the presentation of the Squadron colours.
 The actual milestone of 25 years of continuous Squadron service was actually reached in 1969 (the parade was a little late!).
 As 112 Squadron originally disbanded in the 1920's and was not reformed until 1939, and then disbanded again in the 1950's before reforming as a Bloodhound Squadron, is the reason why it took from 1917 to 1969 to get 25 years of active service.
 Fred was on the 1972 parade, he still has his specially 'made to order shirts'!"